-- 2. In the Operations list, highlight Split/Skill String Values. - 3.
+- 1. From the Controller window, select Commands > Dictionary. - CMS Supervisor displays the Dictionary window. - 2.
+In the Operations list, highlight Split/Skill String Values. - 3.
 In the ACD field, enter the ACD or ACD Group on which you want to modify the split/skill string values. - 4.
-Select OK.

-CMS Supervisor displays the Dictionary Split/Skill String Values window.

-5. Enter a new string value in each field that you want to modify.

-See Split or skill string value field descriptions on page 119 for field descriptions.
+Select OK. - CMS Supervisor displays the Dictionary Split/Skill String Values window. - 5.
+Enter a new string value in each field that you want to modify. - See Split or skill string value field descriptions on page 113 for field descriptions. - 6.
+From the Actions menu, select Modify.